RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 #### Contract Reviews

 The Authors Guild offers
 [free contract reviews for authors or their representatives and free assistance during contract negotiations][reviews].
 The Guild recommends a three-step process.
 First, the author or representative should join the guild and obtain a free (for members) copy of the [Authors Guild Model Book Contract][model].
 Then the Guild will provide a written contract review, and also help with tips during contract negotiations.

-If you are a author or novelist (or someone trying to provide legal advice to one), you may both receive invaluable assistance from the Authors Guild.
+If you are an author or novelist (or someone trying to provide legal advice to one), you may both receive invaluable assistance from the Authors Guild.

 ## Important Book Contract Provisions